 8) Learn how to get your gaming channel seen with social media

 So you’ve uploaded your crisp, gaming videos to YouTube — but how do you get more people to see them?
-Posting (or embedding) your videos on other social media platforms: Facebook, Twitter, Instagram, blogs can help your channel and your videos get more exposure to different types of audiences.
+Posting (or embedding) your videos on other social media platforms: Facebook, Twitter, Instagram, and blogs can help your channel and your videos get more exposure to different types of audiences.
 Keep a list of places and communities (online or IRL) where you have a strong following and/or frequent communication with people.
 These are ideal places to promote your content and get valuable feedback that can help grow your YouTube channel.